The UK’s departure from the EU has dominated the Tory leadership debate, as it has done many a conversation nationwide.

-Mr Johnson said the health service needs more money, but also said it requires “reform”.
+Mr Johnson said the health service needs more money, but also that it requires “reform”.

-He insists he was “doing the right thing”, but his failure was in communicating his message.
+He insisted that he was “doing the right thing”, but his failure was in communicating his message.

 But he has spoken of his pride of the UK pioneering universal health coverage and denied he has any desire to privatise it.

-Mr Johnson pledged to guarantee the rights of EU citizens living in the UK in a post-Brexit world.
+Mr Johnson has taken a tough stance towards illegal immigration, and pledged to guarantee the rights of EU citizens living in the UK in a post-Brexit world.